rainbowdashlabs/sql-java/README.md

 You can see that some things changed:

 - The type changed from `ALL` to `index`, which means that we are only searching the index instead of the whole table.\
-- The key changed from `null` to `player_coins_coins_index` which shows us, that we using the index we previously created.
+- The key changed from `null` to `player_coins_coins_index` which shows us, that we're using the index we previously created.
-- The rows count wen down from `15` to `10` which means we only read the lines we want to return instead of all rows in the table.
-Instead of all we use the index as search type and extra mentiones that we are using an index instead of the table.
+- The rows count went down from `15` to `10` which means we only read the lines we want to return instead of all rows in the table.
+Instead of all we use the index as search type and extra mentions that we are using an index instead of the table.
 - Any `extra` changed from `Using filesort` to `Using index`.

 This is great.
 Our index works perfectly!
-Instead of reading the whole table we read the index.
-And we just read a part of the index since the index is sorted.
+Instead of reading the whole table we read the index, and we just read a part of the index since the index is sorted.

 # Conclusions

-You now have the tools to create some reasonable table layout for your application.
-However you just read the basics.
+You now have the tools to create some reasonable table layout for your application, However you just read the basics.
 There is so much more out there to learn when it comes to SQL databases.

-Databases can do a lot of work faster and better then your application.
-Remember to use always the connstrains to keep data consistency and indices on columns you want to search.
-Try to alway do as much presorting and filtering in your query instead of reading the data and sort it outside the database.
+Databases can do a lot of work faster and better than your application.
+Remember to always use the constrains to keep data consistency and indices on columns you want to search.
+Try to always do as much presorting and filtering in your query instead of reading the data and sort it outside the database.

-And please dont forget to use prepared statements and a datasource.
+And please don't forget to use prepared statements and a datasource.
 These will make your life so much easier.

 If you want to learn some more things you may want to check out the further reading section below.